The Obama Foundation Just Gave This DC Prosecutor A Fellowship

 We’re not just talking about recidivism rates, which are benefits to the [offender], but also what the victims get out of it.
 Because restorative justice programs have also shown to result in higher rates of victim satisfaction, and high rates of payments of restitution, when that’s in the agreement.

-We just recently hired data statistician in our office, and having him look through the research and figure out our own model of evaluation.
-I think you’ll also find from procedural justice standpoint, not only do victims feel more satisfied with process sand the process is fair, but also all the participants—including the defendants—feel this process is more fair than just than regular court process.
+We just recently hired a data statistician in our office, and having him look through the research and figure out our own model of evaluation.
+I think you’ll also find from a procedural justice standpoint, not only do victims feel more satisfied with process and the process is fair, but also all the participants—including the defendants—feel this process is more fair and just than the regular court process.

 The reconciliation conferences aren’t 100 percent successful, though.